Am1tp/HTML-CSS-Projects/README.md

-# HTML-CSS-Projects
+# HTML-CSS

-Assignments and projects made with HTML and CSS
+This repository contains a collection of small HTML and CSS assignments and practice projects.